ole-scout/ole-scout/app-modules/laravel-permission-objects/README.md

 Gate::authorize('edit', [$article, $scope]);
 ```

+Note that the `can` method returns `null` when passed a permission name it does
+not recognize or that can't be resolved using the object or object type it is
+passed.

 ## Global Permissions

 Permissions don't have to be tied to specific models or classes.
 You can